Pin It

 Microwave-safe bowl

-For melting the chocolate coating mixture
+For melting chocolate and coconut oil

 Love this recipe?
 Share it!